- Title: Describes the task or process underway.

 Determinate progress bar

-Use a percentage as a value of progress if the process will take less than a minute.
-If the percentage value of progress will be more accurate than the timing value, then use a percentage value such as 66%.
+Use a percentage as a progress value if the process will take less than a minute to complete or a percentage will be more accurate than estimating a task’s duration.

 Indeterminate progress bar